TheTrustedComputer/Video-Poker-Calculator/README.md

 **NOTE**: There is no point in supporting multi-hand, as the strategy does not change from single-hand apart from volatility.

 ## Building Instructions
 It is not difficult to build.
-The tools required for building are just any C++ compiler.
+The tools required for building are just any C++ compiler; I recommend GCC.
 To compile this program, open a terminal or console window of your choice and copy-paste the command below.
 ```
 g++ -Ofast -s -march=native main.cpp -o VPCalculator
 ```